zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/tfm_non-secure_interrupt_handling.rst

 The caller client ID can be saved in the function ``void tfm_psa_ipc_request_handler(uint32_t svc_ctx[])`` depending on the return value of the PSA API function.
-(Doesn't execute any Secure service code, only sets signals, and triggrs scheduling.
+(Doesn't execute any Secure service code, only sets signals, and triggers scheduling.
 If the return value is success, that means a scheduling is to happen, and a secure service is about to be entered.)

 Check client ID on Secure service return
 ----------------------------------------